ims-systems-00/ims-kb/docs/General_Information/2_Our_IMS/Our_IMS.md

 You can view the steps on creating a Compliance Body [here][Add Compliance Body].

+Compliance bodies do not have access to all the functions of the iMS System.
+Please view the [User Information and Accessibility][Info] for more information on what permissions they have, can be given, and cannot be given.

 # Our IMS - System Dates

+## Setting a Report Date
++ How to set one up
++ What it does

+## Report Intervals
++ How to add them
++ What they do

 # Our IMS - Incident Resolution

+## Settings Resolution Times
++ How to set them up
++ What they do

 # Our IMS - Our IMS

+## Business Functions

+### Job Roles
++ How to add a user
++ granting access

+### Premises
++ Form
++ Note it doesnt change assets/premises

+## Compliance Bodies

+### Auditors
++ How to add a user
++ granting access